Fios-Quest/YouTube-Scripts/src/space/newtype.md

 Second, there's nothing stopping us passing any valid number to a function that's supposed to take a month.

-This means we need to validate the data inside every function that uses it.

 > show code 02_get_english_month_name

 ### problem 3

 In this example we've got a function that takes a month and returns the name of the month in English.

-However, because you might pass in a `u64` that's not a valid month, that means we need to return a Result.
+However, because you might pass in a `u64` that's not a valid month, that means we need to validate the parameter and return a Result.

 ### problem 4

 I'm using a unit struct for an error here, ideally, we'd go through the steps to impl Error, but I hope you'll forgive me if I skip that for this example.

+### problem 5

 Our function checks that the number given to it is between one and twelve.